 The society also tells us that Way used a room in the house for “pugilistic activities” – i.e. boxing and hosting meetings with “the fraternity”.
 This was almost certainly the billiards room and we are told that Way himself would engage in the boxing here.
 The two roof hatches are attached to a pully system which would have allowed them to be opened just enough to allow smoke from cigars and cigarettes to leave the room.

-The use of the room as a sort of “den” (and latterly a garage) perhaps explains why, up until 2005, the billiards room was not connected to the rest of the house.
+The use of the room as a sort of “den” (and latterly a garage) perhaps explains why, up until 2005, this room was not connected to the rest of the house.
 Way’s use of the room probably also explains the strange positioning of the windows.
 There would have been five originally, all are small and above head height.
-The Gypsy Lore Society’s interpretation was that Way may have tried to his his interests in gypsydom from some of his family and friends.
+The Gypsy Lore Society’s interpretation was that Way may have tried to hide his interests in gypsydom from some of his family and friends.
 Oddly, he also did not reveal that he was the author of his own work to the society and appeared to have shun later approaches from members interested in his work.